mesosphere/konvoy-image-builder/docs/cli/konvoy-image_generate.md

       --containerd-version string        the version of containerd to install -h, --help                             help for generate
       --kubernetes-version string        The version of kubernetes to install.
-Example: 1.21.6 --overrides stringArray            a list of override YAML files --region string                    the region in which to build the AMI --source-ami string                the ID of the AMI to use as the source; must be present in the region in which the AMI is built
+Example: 1.21.6 --overrides strings                a comma separated list of override YAML files --region string                    the region in which to build the AMI --source-ami string                the ID of the AMI to use as the source; must be present in the region in which the AMI is built
       --source-ami-filter-name string    restricts the set of source AMIs to ones whose Name matches filter